Sierra Nevada Adventures Single Day Rides

 Stanislaus Canyon Ride

-Ever dream of EXPLORING a remote river canyon by means of your dual-sport adventure motorcycle?
-Find yourself dreaming of the opportunity to get out and explore OFF-ROAD routes deep in the woods where most dare to explore.
-Well, here’s your opportunity to fulfill your dream ADVENTURE ride in the remote corners of the Stanislaus Canyon.
+Ever dream of exploring a remote river canyon by means of your dual-sport adventure motorcycle?
+Find yourself dreaming of the opportunity to get out and explore historic OFF-ROAD routes deep in the woods to visit a mining site from the California Gold Rush.
+Well, here’s your opportunity to fulfill your dream ADVENTURE ride in the remote corners of the Stanislaus River Canyon.

 Your off-road adventure will travel through historic mining camps located on the Stanislaus River from the California Gold Rush.
 The Stanislaus River is one of the major gold-bearing rivers crisscrossing the Mother Lode in California.
 The river is the largest tributary of the San Joaquin River.
 It is roughly 95 miles in length, and it is divided into three forks (the North, Middle, and South) with the longest fork being the Middle Fork.
 The river originates from the Stanislaus National Forest and flows into New Melones Lake onward to the Sacramento-San Joaquin River delta.
 The Stanislaus River has a rich gold rush history with most of the known gold mining having been done in the late 1840s and 1850s when the Californian gold rush was at its peak.